dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 ---

-# Jim Bryan - The geometry and arithmetic of the world’s tiniest Calabi-Yau threefold
+# Jim Bryan - The Geometry and Arithmetic of the World’s Tiniest Calabi-Yau Threefold
 Links
 - [Possibly Relevant Paper](https://arxiv.org/abs/1004.2997)